aReallyGoodTrainwreck/Rworkshop_2025/README.md

 # Rworkshop_2025
 A public repo for the R workshop 2025.
-Warning: can be viewed by ANYONE.
+Warning: can be viewed by ANYONE anytime.